Ramsi Woodcock

 The key to all of my pricing work is a distinction between inframarginal and marginal buyers and sellers.
 Inframarginal buyers and sellers place divergent values on the good or service being traded and are therefore willing to transact at a range of prices, whereas marginal buyers and sellers place about the same value on the good or service and so can only transact at a unique price.
 It follows that it is possible to change the prices at which inframarginal buyers and sellers transact—and hence the distribution of the gains from trade between them—without discouraging any transactions and therefore without reducing the efficiency of the market.
 The basic move in all of my pricing work is to show that the information age makes it possible to alter the prices at which inframarginal buyers and sellers do business without altering the unique prices at which marginal buyers are able to transact.
 This ensures that price changes designed to redistribute wealth between inframarginal buyers and sellers do not preclude transactions between marginal buyers and sellers and so have no adverse effect on efficiency.

 This project received a major boost from a grant awarded by Knight Foundation in fall 2019 to apply inframarginalist thinking to Internet law and policy, particularly antitrust.
 The grant funded a conference, called “Inframarginalism & Internet”, that I organized in February 2021.
-I am editing a collection of papers from the conference that will be published later this year by Cambridge University Press under the title: “Toward an Inframarginal Revolution: Markets as Wealth Distributors.”
+I am editing a collection of papers from the conference that will be published later this year by Cambridge University Press under the title: “Toward an Inframarginal Revolution: Redistributing the Gains from Trade” [Edited Volume].

 The Radical Consumer Welfare Standard & Corporate Law